heldridge/skip-docs/introduction/collections.md

 </ul>
 ```

 Each page in the collection has a function `get_permalink()` that generates its url, as well as a `data` attribute that lets you use any of the data associated with the page.
-For more about what you can get from a page in a collection, see the [docs](/)
+For more about what you can get from a page in a collection, see the [advanced topic](/advanced/pagefile-objects/)

-Now that you know about collections, you can look into [pagination](/tutorial/pagination/)
+Now that you know about collections, you can look into [pagination](/introduction/pagination/)